 Has the pea merely been moved from one shell to another?
 Perhaps.
 The trouble here is that the real effect of endocrine disrupter chemicals like BPA is not well understood.
 The plastic industry says that chemicals leach only in trace amounts and are quickly cleared from the human bloodstream.

 At this point, the jury is still out, and as consumers and parents, we are left guessing where this will all lead in the end.

 BPA is Still in Formula Cans Today

-Surprisingly, BPA can still be found on the epoxy linings of canned foods or liquid formulas despite the ban on BPA in baby bottles.
+Surprisingly, BPA can still be found in the epoxy linings of canned foods or liquid formulas despite the ban on BPA in baby bottles.
 This use of BPA was not included in the 2012 FDA ban on BPA.
 Why?
-Apparently because there isn't a good alternative without BPA available for lining cans.
+Apparently, because there isn't a good alternative without BPA available for lining cans.